Home » Oil and Gas » North Carolina Natural Gas

 Although natural gas companies are normally the ones who drill wells, Universities, local governments and gas-consuming companies sometimes drill wells on their own property, consume the gas on-site or use it to generate electricity.
-They spend a few million dollars on the well and have a steady flow of gas that will last for years.
+They spend a few million dollars on the well and have a steady flow of gas that might last for years.

 Will It Happen in North Carolina?

 The new drilling methods could make North Carolina the newest gas-producing area in the United States.
 The United States Geological Survey and the North Carolina Geological Survey have done preliminary research that makes these shales look promising (see "Information Sources" box).
 Now it's up to the gas companies and North Carolina entrepreneurs to investigate.

 |Rocks: Galleries of igneous, sedimentary and metamorphic rock photos with descriptions.||

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|